Weilin-Liao1/Market_basket_analysis_-Apriori-/README.md

 - Market basket analysis with time components is very useful for various marketers to choose cross-selling products.

-Market analysis provides a series of association rules by analyzing transaction data; these rules show which items are purchased together.
+Market basket analysis provides a series of association rules by analyzing transaction data; these rules show which items are purchased together.
 Every association rule has an antecedent and a consequent; for example, “If a customer buys A, then he/she is likely to buy B”.
 In this case, A is the antecedent and B is the consequent.
 However, it is not easy to identify “good” association rules through a single indicator.
 Therefore, researchers have proposed several different indicators.
 The most common criteria for evaluating the strength of association rules are support, confidence and lift.

 • Support: The proportion of transactions that contains specific items sets, therefore support for combination A, B is (N= total transactions):